tylershuster/Holacracy-Constitution/Holacracy-Constitution.md

 #### 2.6.2 Removing Sub-Circles

 Through its Governance Process, a Circle may remove a Sub-Circle.
 This can be done by removing the Sub-Circle and everything within entirely, or by selectively retaining certain elements of the Sub-Circle within the Circle.
-A Sub-Circle may also be removed by collapsing it from a Circle back into just a Role.
+A Sub-Circle may also be removed by conflating it from a Circle back into just a Role.

 #### 2.6.3 Lead Link to Sub-Circle